Digital Nomad Visa- Complete Guide

 Eligibility Requirements for a Digital Nomad Visa

-- Proof of remote employment or online business
+• Proof of remote work or online business: Employment contract, freelance contracts, or business ownership documents.

-- Clean criminal record (police clearance may be required)
+• Clean criminal record: A police clearance certificate may be mandatory.

-Some countries may ask for additional paperwork like tax declarations or a return ticket.
+Some countries might request extra documents like tax returns, bank statements, or a return ticket.

 How to Apply for a Digital Nomad Visa?

-- Submit your application online or through the country’s embassy/consulate
+• Submit your application — either online or at the nearest embassy or consulate.

 Spain’s Digital Nomad Visa: A Closer Look